Linked Learning Networks

 The Linked Learning Alliance believes that practitioners can solve their problems if provided the opportunity and support.
 Educators rarely get opportunities for reflection and collaboration with others outside their department, pathway, school, or district.
 Our networks of Linked Learning practitioners vary in size and stakeholder composition based on the interests and needs of the Linked Learning field.
 The networks are all designed to facilitate learning together, collaborating to solve shared problems of practice, and reflecting on our Linked Learning work.

-The Linked Learning Alliance connects Network participants to the field’s top experts and resources, and we curate and share Linked Learning tools, strategies, lessons, stories, and results with the broader field.
+The Alliance connects Network participants to the field’s top experts and resources, and curates and shares Linked Learning tools, strategies, lessons, stories, and results with the broader field.
 We encourage teams of educators—district administrators, principals and assistant principals, pathway leads, academic and CTE teachers, counselors, work-based learning coordinators—to participate in networks together.
 Participants set their agenda, establish goals, and define metrics of success as they learn, grow, and connect.

 MIDDLE SCHOOL NETWORK

 The Linked Learning Middle School Network brings together middle school educators in Linked Learning districts to expand and deepen college and career learning opportunities for their students.
 Using the Linked Learning Gold standards as a framework, this community of practice explores experiential, integrated college and career instructional design in middle school settings aligned with high school Linked Learning college and career pathways. | Join the Middle School Network

 Counselors are vital members of a pathway team.
 They are critical in developing a supportive master schedule, integrating college and career readiness, and assisting students who enter high school behind academically or need additional support.
 The Linked Learning Counselors Network brings together counselors as a community of practice to share promising strategies, learn from one another, and address shared challenges related to the role of counselors in Linked Learning pathways. | Join the Counselor Network